vichubenzene/connect-ez-cyber-squad/README.md

 This Application Acts as a middle man for this issue..

-<h3>Here we can browse the locally available products for the best price and quality.. and go to the right seller which saves time of searching every shop physically
+<h3>Here we can browse the locally available products for the best price and quality.. and go to the right seller which save's time of searching every shop physically
 </h3>
 # app-devolopment-